nickwhitley/fetch-recipe-list/README.md

 * Utilities: 1 hour

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
-Due to minimal scope of application I decided not to make some things as generic as they should be.
-For example, the logger should be built by a logger factory to allow for logger changes without affecting services or models using a logger.
-Also due to minimal scope my networking components are a lot more specified than they should be.
-I would normally build out more available usages such as full request handling with optional bodies and headers.
+* The logger should be built using a logger factory to allow different loggers to be interchangable.
+* My networking components are more specific then they should be.
+I would normally implement a more flexible request handling system with optional request bodies and headers.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
-There could be more robust error handling, I'm handling all required error with intention but any other unexpected error wouldn't be handled differently.
-Unit testing could use more work to handle more scenarios and edge cases.
+* Error handling could be more robust.
+While I handle all required errors intentionally, unexpected errors are not treated differently.
+* Unit testing could be expanded to cover more scenarios and edge cases.
+* Some UI elements could benefit from smoother animations or animations in general.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
+* You'll see two contributers which are my personal and profession git account, both belong to me.
+* I would like to handle some navigation because I have an interesting way to handle navigation that isn't commonly seen but very robust in it's own right.
+* I generally don’t use comments in my code unless something isn’t self-explanatory.
+I strongly believe in writing clean and clear code.